myds2/Getting-and-Cleaning-Data/README.md

 3. run the R script.

-4. The results include two tidy datasets: "dat_full" and "dat_tidy". "dat_full" includes measurements of mean and standard deviation of each feature for each subject. "dat_tidy" includes average of each feature variable in "dat_full" on each activity for each subject.
+4. The results include two tidy datasets: "dat_full" and "dat_tidy". "dat_full" includes measurements of mean and standard deviation of each feature. "dat_tidy" includes average of each feature variable in "dat_full" on each activity for each subject.